rubensgomes/flaskapis/README.rst

 The rgapps Project
 ==================

-The "rgapps" project is an **experimental** software development project written in the Python_ programming language.
-The project was created by `Rubens Gomes`_ to implement a few utility RESTful APIs, and to experiment with IoT (Internet of Thing) and the `Raspberry Pi`_.
+The "misc-python-projs" is a folder containing **experimental** software development project written in the Python_ programming language.
+This folder was created by `Rubens Gomes`_ to develop a few utility RESTful APIs, and to experiment with programming an IoT (Internet of Thing) sensor collector application running on the `Raspberry Pi`_.

 RESTFul APIs